-Qualifying courses: full-time Masters Degree course in Interior Design (Contemporary Interior Design) at Istituto Marangoni London starting in October 2020.
+Qualifying courses: full-time one-year Masters degree course in Interior Design at Istituto Marangoni London starting in February 2021*.

 Minimum academic standards: applicants must have achieved a 2:1 or 1st class honours degree classification (or non-UK equivalent such as merit or distinction) in a relevant undergraduate course.
-If you are an International Tier 4 student, as prescribed by the UKVI Rules, unless you fall within an exemption you must prove your proficiency in English through an IELTS (Academic) test achieving a minimum skill level mark of 5.5 on all 4 components, 6.5 overall.
+If you are an International Tier 4 student, as prescribed by the UKVI Rules, unless you fall within an exemption you must prove your proficiency in English through an IELTS for UKVI (Academic) test taken at an approved UK Visas and Immigration test centre, achieving a minimum skill level mark of 5.5 on all 4 components, 6.5 overall.

 2. Application procedure

-Applicants must submit a portfolio consisting of the following digital documents, uploaded as 1 single pdf:
+Applicants must submit a portfolio consisting of the following 2 digital documents, uploaded as 1 single pdf :

 - Document 1 - Project Interpretation: Include your reference research and your own interpretation the project theme listed below.
 Describe the design goal that you want to achieve through your project.
 (Max 400 words overall); and

 - Document 2 - Creative Work: Show your project through renderings and/or imagery, structured as one mood board (with a title of the collection) and 10 design renderings/drawings.
 Drawings must be two per page (max) and scanned in 300dpi resolution.